Daily Comment (August 18, 2016)

 (Source: Bloomberg)

 So, why the rise in rates?
-It’s entirely due to regulation.
-On October 14, prime money market funds (MMF) will see their statutory maximum weighted average maturity fall from 90 to 60 days.
+It’s entirely due to regulations on money market funds (MMFs).
+On October 14, prime money market funds will see their statutory maximum weighted average maturity fall from 90 to 60 days.
 In addition, institutional MMFs will be forced to institute a floating NAV and can put up “gates” to slow withdrawals during crises.
 We are already seeing the impact.

-Total Prime MMFs have declined about $500 bn and government funds have risen by about the same amount.
-Prime MMFs now represent 37% of total MMFs, down from 53% last October.
-The total assets in MMFs are about the same but the allocation has shifted from Prime to government MMF, which don’t face the same restrictions.
-We expect further shifts as investors begin to realize that a Prime MMF isn’t “cash.”
+Assets in prime MMFs have declined about $500 bn and government funds have risen by about the same amount since December.
+Prime MMFs now represent 35% of total MMFs, down from 53% last October.
+The total assets in MMFs are about the same but the allocation has shifted from prime to government MMFs, which don’t face the same restrictions.
+We expect further shifts as investors begin to realize that a prime MMF isn’t “cash.”

 Here are some potential market effects: